JDio1/GCP_Weather_Analysis/README.md

 ## Project Overview
 This project is a Weather Data Pipeline that fetches weather data from OpenWeatherMap, processes the data, and loads it into Google BigQuery for analysis and visualization.

+This project demonstrates a data engineering pipeline built using Python and Google Cloud Platform (GCP) services.
+The pipeline fetches weather data from the OpenWeatherMap API, processes it, and stores it in Google Cloud Storage for further analysis and visualization.
+It is a great example of how to work with public APIs, handle data processing, and utilize cloud storage solutions.

+## Purpose

+The primary purpose of this project is to showcase a practical application of data engineering skills by building an end-to-end data pipeline.
+It provides a concrete example of how to automate the collection, processing, and storage of weather data using modern cloud technologies and Python programming.

+## Problem It Solves

+Weather data is crucial for various applications, including agriculture, disaster management, transportation, and daily life planning.
+However, accessing and processing this data efficiently can be challenging.
+This project solves the problem by automating the entire workflow:
+- **Data Collection**: Fetching real-time weather data from OpenWeatherMap API.
+- **Data Processing**: Parsing and structuring the raw data.
+- **Data Storage**: Storing the processed data in Google Cloud Storage for easy access and analysis.

+## Interesting Aspects

+- **API Integration**: Demonstrates how to integrate and fetch data from a third-party API (OpenWeatherMap).
+- **Cloud Storage**: Utilizes Google Cloud Storage to store and manage large datasets.
+- **Python Scripting**: Uses Python scripts to automate the data pipeline, showcasing efficient data handling and processing techniques.
+- **Environment Management**: Implements environment variables and `dotenv` for secure management of API keys and service account credentials.

 ## Setup Instructions

 ### Prerequisites